atsut97/mrpacman/README.md

 manage packages and modules that are installed locally on the system for my personal use.
-I believe packages should basically be managed by the default package manager on the system, but I need keep some programs and libraries the latest versions that are not available in the repository of the default package manager.
+I believe packages should basically be managed by the default package manager on the system, but I need keep some programs and libraries the latest version.
+Most of them are unavailable yet in the repository prepared by the default package manager.
 For those packages, I have to delegate management of them to alternative package/module managers such as `pip`, `go modules`, `yarn`, `cabal` and `cargo`, or I cannot help but manage and install them manually.
 In such cases updating them to the latest at all times by hand is very bothersome and annoying.
 This script manages packages installed manually on the system, collects instructions how to install and update packages and executes commands of delegated package managers so that it makes it easy to keep up packages on the system to the latest.

 ## Examples